Simpulse-Solutions/Simetric/docs/controllermanager.md

 ## Coding :id=coding

-It is possible to code in Architect, with controller.
+It is possible to code in <fs>[SIMETRIC]<fs>, with controller.
 When you open a controller, by right clicking and choosing "code".
 You will have access to the code environment in C#.
-You need to know the basic of C# in order to code in Architect.
+You need to know the basic of C# in order to code in <fs>[SIMETRIC]<fs>.

 ![Middle](Images/Controller.jpg ':size=500')

-In this section, you will learn useful function, and specific code in Architect, not the C# basic.
+In this section, you will learn useful function, and specific code in <fs>[SIMETRIC]<fs>, not the C# basic.

 ## Compiling :id=compiling